bottlenoselabs/sokol-cs/README.md

 ## Supported Platforms & 3D Graphics APIs

 Since `sokol_gfx`, `sokol_app`, etc, are C libraries technically any platform is possible.
-For a list of supported platforms for .NET 5 see the [RID Catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
+For a list of supported platforms for .NET 6 see the [RID Catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).

 [`sokol_gfx`](https://github.com/floooh/sokol#sokol_gfxh) converges old and modern graphics APIs to one simple and easy to use API.
 To learn more about the convergence of modern 3D graphics APIs (such as Metal, DirectX11/12, and WebGPU) and how they compare to legacy APIs (such as OpenGL), see *[A Comparison of Modern Graphics APIs](https://alain.xyz/blog/comparison-of-modern-graphics-apis)* blog written by Alain Galvan, a graphics software engineer.

-## NuGet Packages

-NuGet packages are not supported and will not be supported.
-Recommended to fork or use Git submodules instead.

 ## License